cgeneske/CyberArkEPMLCDLifecycle/README.md

 - Execution start datetime, end datetime, and run duration (in HH:MM:SS)
 - Quantity of accounts that were successfully (or would be) on/offboarded
 - Quantity of accounts that failed to on/offboard (if any)
+- Quantity of accounts that were successfully (or would be) queued for immediate change due to a reimage
+- Quantity of accounts that failed to queue for immediate change
 - Quantity of endpoints and/or accounts that were ignored based on run configuration or hostname exclusions
 - Whether or not the safety mechanism was triggered